The Intrigues: Career

-The new single, "I'm Gonna Love You" was reviewed in the Picks of the week section of the November 22, 1969 issue of Cash Box.
-Backed with "Gotta Find Out for Myself", the teen and r&b sales potential was noted.
+The single "I'm Gonna Love You" was reviewed in the Picks of the week section of the November 22, 1969 issue of Cash Box.
+Backed with "Gotta Find Out for Myself", the teen and R&B sales potential was noted.

-In September, 1971, their single "To Make a World" bw "Mojo Hanna" was released on Yew Records Y-1013.
-The A side was written by Joe Cobb and Van McCoy.
+In September 1971, their single "To Make a World" b/w "Mojo Hanna" was released on Yew Records Y-1013.
+The A-side was written and produced by Joe Cobb and Van McCoy.
 With the pop following the group already had, Cash Box predicted that it would be another hit for them.
-The single was also produced by McCoy and Cobb.